Statement of Tuition Assurance for exempt VET Student Loans (VSL) Providers

 - Tuition assurance protects students in the event a course provided by an approved VSL provider ceases to be provided after it starts but before it is completed.
 Affected students are offered a replacement course with another provider and where this is not possible, the students’ FEE HELP balance for the affected part of the course will be re-credited.

-- As an approved provider under the VET Student Loans Act 2016, Avondale College Limited (trading as Avondale College of Higher Education) ABN: 53108186401 ACN: 108186401 must be a party to an approved tuition assurance arrangement or have an approved exemption in place.
+- As an approved provider under the VET Student Loans Act 2016, Avondale University College Limited (trading as Avondale University College) ABN: 53108186401 ACN: 108186401 must be a party to an approved tuition assurance arrangement or have an approved exemption in place.

 Information for affected students